filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 ### cramfs
 This passes `--enable-cramfs` option to configure script.
 This option is responsible for building and installing `mkfs.cramfs` and `fsck.cramfs` tools that are responsible for dealing with compressed ROM file system.

+This flag can be safely disabled, unless there is a need to manage cramfs.

 ### fdformat
 This will pass `--enable-fdformat` option to configure script.
 This will build and install `fdformat` tool for low level formatting of a floppy disk.